KeatingLab/highThroughputScripts/README.md

 python 05_write_titeseq_input.py $input $output -t ${SLURM_ARRAY_TASK_ID} -n $normpath
 ```

 The purpose of the `$normpath` variable above is to normalize the counts on a bin-by-bin basis.
-This controls for having some bins oversampled and others undersampled.
+This controls for having some bins oversampled and others undersampled during cell sorting.
 The `TASKS` parameter allows you to specify if you want to use this normalization procedure or not.

 ### 6. Fit dissociation curves